sanchitdilipjain/cloudformation-custom-resources/docs/index.md

 2. What are CloudFormation Custom Resources?

-    - A custom resource is a custom type that is powered by a Lambda function to execute a task which CloudFormation unable to do it for example retrieving an AMI ID, or the CIDR block for a VPC.
+    - A custom resource is a custom type powered by a Lambda function to execute a task that CloudFormation cannot do, for example, retrieving an AMI ID or the CIDR block for a VPC.

     - Custom resources have a “request type” included with the request, allowing the custom resource to create, update and delete whatever it is doing.
-Outside to just normal lookup, there are more capabilites an AWS CloudFormation Custom Resource can provide
+Outside to just normal lookup, there are more capabilities an AWS CloudFormation Custom Resource can provide

 3. How Does the Custom Resource Work?

       <img src="images/image1.png" class="inline" width="700" height="400"/>

-    - User starts deployment of a CloudFormation template.
+    - Let's assume we are deploying the below custom resource as part of the CloudFormation template.

+        ```MyResource:
+        Type: Custom::Test
+        Properties:
+            ServiceToken: LambdaARN
+            Name: “Value”
+            List: ["1","2","3","4"]
+         ```

+    - When CloudFormation runs the above input, it uses the ServiceToken to lookup the Lambda function it is aspected to invoke and sends the parameters to that function.

+        ``` {
+              "RequestType" : "Create",
+              "ResponseURL" : “foo”,
+              "StackId" : ”bar”,
+              "RequestId" : "unique id”,
+              "ResourceType" : "Custom::Test",
+              "LogicalResourceId" : "MyResource",
+              "ResourceProperties" :
+               {
+                 "Name" : "Value",
+                 "List" : [ "1", "2", "3" ]
+               }
+             }
+         ```

+    - The request also contains a pre-signed URL leveraged by the Lambda function to return the response.
+All of the interaction between the custom resource and CloudFormation is conducted via this pre-signed URL.
+If the custom resource doesn’t return the information to the pre-signed URL, the CloudFormation will not complete.
+If we don't specify a timeout for the stack creation, the stack will hang for hours.

+        ```{
+              "RequestType": "Create",
+              "ServiceToken": LambdaARN,
+              "ResponseURL": "foo",
+              "StackId": "bar",
+              "RequestId": "unique id",
+              "LogicalResourceId": "MyResource",
+              "ResourceType’: "Custom::Test",
+              "ResourceProperties":{
+                "ServiceToken": LambdaARN,
+                "Name" : "Value",
+                "List" : [ "1", "2", "3" ]
+                }
+              }
+         ```

+    - In this sample request, there are several entries:

+        - RequestType: It holds either create, update or delete.
+And used to assist the custom resource to decide what to do

+        - ServiceToken: service token holds Custom resource ARN where CloudFormation needs to send the requests

-    - CloudFormation service sends a “Create” event to the custom resource’s Service Token.
-This event contains the pre-signed URL that the Service Token should use to post its response.
+        - ResponseURL: This is the pre-signed URL where the response must be sent back to the CloudFormation.

-    - The Service Token executes its custom logic.

-    - Service Token then sends a response to the CloudFormation service by invoking the pre-signed S3 URL, indicating success or failure
+        - StackId: stack ID contains the custom resource request.

+        - RequestId: AWS provided an unique request ID.

+        - LogicalResourceId: name of the logical resource as it appears in the stack.

+        - ResourceType: name of the resource as mentioned in the stack.

+        - ResourceProperties: parameters that are provided to the function.

+    - After the custom resource function executes, it returns the following response to CloudFormation using the pre-signed URL provided in the Request data.

+         ```{
+            "Status" : "SUCCESS",
+            "PhysicalResourceId" : “baz”,
+             "StackId" : “bar”,
+             "RequestId" : "unique id”,
+             "LogicalResourceId" : "MyResource"
+           }
+         ```

-    - CloudFormation service proceeds with rest of the stack deployment operations
+    - Next, CloudFormation continues the execution with the rest of the stack deployment operations

 4. Demo